buzzqw/TUS/OBSS/markdown-separati/en/01-the-story-so-far.md

 **Casting Spells under attack, threat, distraction..**: when a spellcaster wants to use Magic but is disturbed, attacked, wounded, or otherwise distracted during the casting of a spell, then they must make a Magic Check.

 **Check/Test**: a check (or test) is the roll of 3d6 plus the value indicated by the involved Ability Score and Skill; modifiers from Feats and circumstances might be applied.
-If you don't have the Skill, you roll 2d6 + the Ability Score modifier.
+If you don' \*\*t have the Skill, you roll 2d6 + the Ability Score modifier.

 **Class**: In OBSS there are no classes.
-Each character is built based on what they can do; you won't find the word Class in the manual.
+Each character is built based on what they can do; you won' \*\*t find the word Class in the manual.
 Each character is unique and defined by their choices.

 **Critical Success/Critical Failure in Magic test** : in case the player passes the Magic Check with criticals.
 The Critical Success in Magic test leads to spectacular modifications in the spell, vice versa bad things could happen to the spellcaster.